streetwriters/notesnook/docs/help/contents/notesnook-wrapped.md

 On desktop and web there is no share button — the summary card is on screen for you to screenshot.

 ::: info It really is local
-Notesnook simply couldn't do it otherwise.
-Notesnook has no idea how many words are in your notes, encryption makes it impossible for us to do it any other way.
+There is no other way for it to work.
+Encryption means Notesnook has no idea how many notes you have written or how many words are in them, so the only machine that can count them is yours.
 :::

 ## Related pages